quiliamok/mil/README.md

 ## Something I wanted to share...

 I'm not a coder.
 I built and tested this with clumsy hands and a pretty hazy understanding of higher math.
-All I really want is for my girlfriend, and anyone else dealing with the same problem she was, to have an easier time at work.
+All I really want is for my sweetheart, and anyone else dealing with the same problem they were, to have an easier time at work.
 So if you have thoughts, feedback, or ideas, please feel free to share them.
 I'd genuinely be grateful.